aa0051320/Pages/_Diablo_IV/01 Ice Shards.md

 - Aim at Unstoppable Enemy and Boss

 # Priority
-Skill > Gear > Paragon
-1. Skill and Gear work together
-2. Paragon is compatible and flexible

 Lucky Hit > Critical Strike > Crowd Control
 1. Lucky Hit is to **trigger** tons of Effects
 2. Critical Strike is to improve **Damage**